 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell your doctor about the allergy and what signs you had. - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for high
+Tell your doctor about the allergy and what signs you had. - If you have any of these health problems: Long QT on ECG or low potassium levels. - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for high cholesterol, migraines, or mood problems.
+There are many drugs that must not be taken with this drug.

-- cholesterol, migraines, or mood problems.
-There are many drugs that must not be taken with this drug. - If you are pregnant, may become pregnant, or are breast-feeding.
+If you are pregnant, may become pregnant, or are breast-feeding.
+You may need to avoid taking some forms of this drug if you are pregnant.
 Before taking this drug, you will need to talk about the benefits and risks to you and the baby.
 You will also need to talk about the best way to prevent passing HIV to the baby.